Was this page helpful?

 Overview¶

-If you choose the X Cloud option duing cluster creation, the better tablets-based data replication in your cluster is enforced on all keyspaces.
+If you choose the X Cloud option during cluster creation, the better tablets-based data replication in your cluster is enforced on all keyspaces.
 Owing to tablets, X Cloud clusters provide better elasticity, fast automatic scaling, and allow you to reach up to 90% storage utilization.

-X Cloud doesn’t support multi-datacenter (multi-DC) deployments.
+X Cloud doesn’t yet support multi-datacenter (multi-DC) deployments.
 We are actively working to add multi-DC support in an upcoming release.

 X Cloud Auto Scaling¶